FG’s deficit spending rises 33% to over N7trn in 11 months

 Sectoral allocations

-The Defence and Security sector was allocated the highest amount of money in the budget, totaling N2.29 trillion (13.4% of Budget).
+The Defence and Security sector was allocated the highest amount of money in the budget, totalling N2.29 trillion (13.4% of Budget).

 The second highest sectoral allocation of N1.42 trillion ( 8.3%) was made to infrastructure, including Works, Housing, Power, Transport, Water Resources and Aviation.